awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-cli-commands.md

 The section includes examples of CLI commands that you can use to perform Patch Manager configuration tasks\.

-For an illustration of using the AWS CLI to patch a server environment by using a custom patch baseline, see [Walkthrough: Patch a Server Environment \(AWS CLI\)](sysman-patch-cliwalk.md)\.
+For an illustration of using the AWS CLI to patch a server environment by using a custom patch baseline, see [Tutorial: Patch a Server Environment \(AWS CLI\)](sysman-patch-cliwalk.md)\.

 For more information about using the CLI forAWS Systems Manager tasks, see the [AWS Systems Manager section of the AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/ssm/index.html)\.